This post may contain affiliate links. For more information, please read the full disclosure policy here.

 When I first visited Seattle after Christmas last year, I actually felt a little bit of culture shock.
-It may have had something to do with the fact that I hopped on a bus that cost $18 from Vancouver and just 3.5 hours later I was in another country, another American state and a new city.
+It may have had something to do with the fact that I hopped on a bus that cost $18 from Vancouver and just 3.5 hours later I was in another country, another American state and a new city in the Pacific Northwest.
 This isn’t something that will ever happen in Australia.
 I visited by myself for a few days and stayed in the best hostel (in my opinion).
-I enjoyed my brief time in the city, so I thought I’d share how I successfully visited Seattle on a budget.
+I enjoyed my brief time in the city, so I thought I’d share my Seattle budget travel guide.